KubeOrchestra/.github/CONTRIBUTING.md

 ### Architecture Overview

-KubeOrchestra is designed as a self-deployable application to mitigate security risks and reduce infrastructure costs.
+KubeOrch is designed as a self-deployable application to mitigate security risks and reduce infrastructure costs.
 The platform includes:
 - Docker Compose packaging for easy deployment
 - Self-hosted database for user configurations and deployment states
 - IAM roles integration for secure cloud access